Tencent/rapidjson/doc/sax.md

 Therefore, RapidJSON provides a `PrettyWriter`, which adds indentation and line feeds in the output.

 The usage of `PrettyWriter` is exactly the same as `Writer`, expect that `PrettyWriter` provides a `SetIndent(Ch indentChar, unsigned indentCharCount)` function.
 The default is 4 spaces.

+## Completeness and Reset {#CompletenessReset}

+A `Writer` can only output a single JSON, which can be either an object or array at the root.
+Once the last matching `EndObject()` or `EndArray()` event is handled, the output JSON is well-formed and complete.
+User can detect this state by calling `Writer::IsComplete()`.

+When a JSON is complete, the `Writer` cannot accept any new events.
+Otherwise the output will be invalid (i.e. having more than one root).
+To reuse the `Writer` object, user can call `Writer::Reset(OutputStream& os)` to reset all internal states of the `Writer` with a new output stream.

 # Techniques {#Techniques}